You are responsible for knowing all the CLI commands in this lab.

 Part 3: Text File Manipulation

 You can use the CLI to do simple or complex text manipulation.
-As developers, you will use an IDE like IDLE, PyCharm, or VSCode to do such tasks most of the time.
-However, it can be handy to do from the CLI sometimes, and many scripts used to compile and build software these CLI text-manipulation techniques.
+As developers, you will use an IDE like PyCharm or Visual Studio Code to do such tasks most of the time.
+However, it can be handy to do from the CLI sometimes.
+Many scripts used to compile and build software these CLI text-manipulation techniques.

 Important concepts